Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 ```

 Cause: The storage node was shutdown or powered off.
-Effect: This leads to ceph storage becoming unhealty.
+Effect: This leads to ceph storage becoming unhealthy.
 Recovery: Power on the node and wait for ceph to restore.

 ## Critical Services Healthcheck

-In order to check the health of critical services run the following commnands:
+In order to check the health of critical services run the following commands:

 ### 1. List the status of all the critical services